prbasha/ForestFireSimulator/README.md

 The lightning and regrowth probabilities can be updated in real-time.

-A left-mouse click can be used to set single trees on fire.
+A left-mouse click can be used to set a single tree on fire.

 For more information: https://rosettacode.org/wiki/Forest_fire